EthanNorton/MSDS-alignment/README.md

   - Throughout and during this period, I am also reading some books related to devops, exploring functional programming, as well as working on a strong foundation in leetcode problems.
 I experienced a mental health setback, so I am dialing back down to one and will push back the statistics studies for awhile.

-My **fourth** courses will be  MSDS 422 (Winter 2025).
+My **fourth** courses was MSDS 422 (Winter 2025).
 This course I worked with a great team, made some friends, and worked on various projects hands on, mostly Kaggle related.

 My **fifth** and **sixth** courses were built around the business side of the Program.
 I enrolled MSDS 474 (Accounting and Finance for Technology Managers) as well as MSDS 472, Management Consulting in (Spring 2025).